IhabBendidi/the_fourth_brain_cell/Readme.md

 # The Fourth Brain Cell

-This project is made by The Three Last Brain Cells team, in the starthack Hackathon, Microsoft Challenge.
+This project is made by The Three Last Brain Cells team (Ihab, Carlotta & Andrij), in the starthack Hackathon, Microsoft Challenge.

 ## Table of Contents